opendatacube/datacube-core/docs/ops/windows.rst

 .. include:: conda_base.rst

-Datacube is now installed and can be used in the Anaconda Prompt by activating the `cubeenv` environment.
+The Datacube package and associated requirement packages are now installed and can be used in the Anaconda Prompt by activating the `cubeenv` environment. e.g. `conda activate cubeenv`

 Manual Installation (Fallback)